gotar1/Earthquake-map/README.md

 ## Background

-United States Geological Survey, or USGS for short is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment;
-and the impacts of climate and land-use change.
-Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
+United States Geological Survey (USGS) is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
+Their scientists develop new methods and tools to supply timely, relevant and useful information about the Earth and its processes.
 Earthquake data is updated every 5 minutes by USGS.

 ### EarthQuake Map Visualization

 * Created an earthquake map using Leaflet and earthquakes data from USGS website.
 * Map based on earthquake magnitude and their longitude and latitude.
 * Reflect the magnitude of earthquake by their size and and depth of the earthquake by different color.
   * Earthquakes with higher magnitudes appear as larger circle and earthquakes with greater depth appear darker in color.
 * Additional information about the earthquake will appear when the user clicked on it.
 * Created three different map layers (dark, outdoor and satallite) for great visualization experience.
 * Created a legend that will provide context for the map data.